 The interpretation within the Lanchester Discovery Space is a mix of digital content and physical displays, showcasing some of the physical objects from the collection alongside the digital interactive and augmented reality, which will include the following elements:

 - Interactive Games (Invention Zone section within the web portal)

 - Project funding, consultant recruitment and delivery planning

 In the first phase (February 2016 to December 2016) the team worked with external consultants and partners to create the key elements of the Discovery Space and Learning Platform.

 - Project activation, portal testing and outreach planning

-As we move towards opening the space, the team is now working with partners to plan the outreach work, whilst identifying the widest audience for the archive and its contents.
-The outreach work will be previewed in a ‘pop-up’ exhibition, designed to promote the collection, preview some of the work around the artifacts and test the interactivity.
+As we moved towards opening the space, the team workied with partners to plan the outreach work, whilst identifying the widest audience for the archive and its contents.
+The outreach work is previewed in a ‘pop-up’ exhibition, designed to promote the collection, preview some of the work around the artifacts and test the interactivity.

 - Project delivery and future opportunities

-In 2017 and 2018 the project will be busy showcasing the work, and enthusing the audiences with the range and depth of the Lanchester legacy.
+In 2017 and 2018 the project now is ‘live’, showcasing the work, and enthusing the audiences with the range and depth of the Lanchester legacy.